 Ultimately, building a successful integrative medicine practice is about creating strong, trusting relationships with your patients.
 Empathy, education, and regular communication form the backbone of this relationship.
 By implementing the clinical resources available through LMRC, utilizing in-practice guides, and focusing on personalized care, you can offer patients the tools they need to succeed while also setting your practice up for long-term growth.

-With over 30 years of experience in clinical practice and 20+ years of educating physicians of all disciplines in the principles and practices of Functional Medicine- She has worked extensively to improve the clinical implementation of Functional Medicine in the US and abroad.
-She is a member of the IFM Team which mentors military physicians through the DOD, on the application of functional medicine for chronic inflammatory and chronic pain conditions.
+With over 30 years of experience in clinical practice and 20+ years of educating physicians of all disciplines in the principles and practices of functional medicine, she has worked extensively to improve clinical implementation in the US and abroad.
+She is a member of the IFM team that mentors military physicians through the Department of Defense on the application of functional medicine for chronic inflammatory and chronic pain conditions.

-Dr. Portera is Adjunct Faculty at Bastyr University California for the last 10 years, where she teaches 4th year naturopathic students the clinical application of Functional Medicine Principles to address complex chronic inflammatory and autoimmune disease.
+For the past 10 years, Dr. Portera has served as Adjunct Faculty at Bastyr University, where she teaches fourth year naturopathic students the clinical application of functional medicine principles to address complex chronic inflammatory and autoimmune disease.

-Dr. Portera joined the LMRC Team as the Director of Program Education in September of 2022.
+Dr. Portera joined the LMRC team as the Director of Program Education in September 2022.